 Worryingly, they’re not just talking about illegal opioids but prescription opioid drugs too, like co-codamol, codeine, dihydrocodeine, tramadol and fentanyl.

 All are connected to opioid addiction. but as the world struggles to contain this unprecedented crisis, could CBD turn out to be a powerful ally?

-In the UK, a February 2019 special investigation by The Sunday Times journalists discovered that opioids are prescribed four times more in the north of England than in London, with three times as many people dying in northern England than London as a result of taking addictive prescription drugs.
+In the UK, a February 2019 special investigation by The Sunday Times journalists discovered that opioids are prescribed four times more in the north of England than in London, with three times as many people dying in northern England than in London as a result of taking addictive prescription drugs.

 In the US, the figures are even more bleak with statistics from The Center for Disease Control and Prevention (CDC), the Agency for Healthcare Research and Quality and the United States Department of Health and Human Services revealing that in 2016, health care providers across the US wrote more than 214 million prescriptions for opioid pain medication— that’s 66.5 prescriptions per 100 people.

 In the same year, more than 40% of all US opioid overdose deaths involved a prescription opioid and so great is the problem that in October 2017, President Trump declared the opioid crisis a public health emergency followed in 2018 by the launch of the Stop Opioid Abuse initiative with $6 billion to combat the driving forces behind the opioid addiction.

 Could Cannabinoids be the answer?

 With the situation now at crisis point, the medical and scientific worlds are looking at the potential of other therapies to break the cycle of addiction and this is where surprisingly, CBD could have a part to play.

 Opioids produce pleasure and euphoria, activating the brain’s reward pathways.
 However, with continued use, sensitivity to the drug decreases which creates the need for more to achieve the same effect.